y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>May 23, 2024-May 24, 2024</time> And we're off to the races!
+Will present a better summary after the conference is over.

-- <time>May 13, 2024-May 20, 2024</time> Lot's of async work + last volunteer training session.
+- <time>May 13, 2024-May 22, 2024</time> Lot's of async work + last volunteer training session.

 - <time>May 10, 2024-May 12, 2024</time> Mildly chaotic but everything worked out in the end!